 - Disorganization is solved by throwing out non-essentials and tending to the important things first.

-Remember that we are talking about your inner life, so achieving clarity isn't the same as cleaning house and straightening out every room.
+Remember that we are talking about your inner life, so achieving clarity isn't the same as cleaning the house and straightening out every room.
 The solution doesn't lie in attacking the problem directly.
-If you became a kind of efficiency expert, you could probably sort your thinking out in a more orderly, focused way.
+If you become a kind of efficiency expert, you could probably sort your thinking out in a more orderly, focused way.
 But the effort would be a strain, and the results would likely be temporary.
 It is far better to find a way to let the mind become orderly, focused, and clear on its own.

 We've all been taught, one way or another, that the mind will run amok if it isn't watched and controlled.
 Like a child, it is easily distracted; an undisciplined mind will run around in all directions.
 But few people have actually tested whether the mind's nature is so chaotic.
 We take for granted, looking at our own confusion, that it would be a struggle to turn inner chaos into something more orderly.
 This is where the world's wisdom traditions offer a valuable secret.